Mirabdollahi/Mutex/README.md

 })();
 ```

 What a strange code!
 Does anybody have any hope world peace is possible here? `tryFetchAsync` is called without `await`, because in our code we didn't want to wait for it but after doing some calculation we are comming back to see what is the result.
-When we check `fetchResult` it is `undefined`. `fetchResult` doesn't ever had opportunity to set result.
+When we check `fetchResult` it is `undefined`. `fetchResult` doesn't ever had any chance to set result.
+Although if it has any chance it has to run against arrow of time to be a peace maker.
+After fetching data its timeout was already expired and data was invalidated!

 So, what is solution?
 How we can survive from single tasking blackhole in 2020s?
 What we have is a single thread running our code and it is not directly in our hands too.
 Perfect solution is not possible for us.
 The language designers and its implementers have to reconsider what is best for JavaScript and its huge and growing ecosystem.